MariahAdams/mongo-half-stack/README.md

 ### How to use API
 * Connect to server with `npm run start`.
 * Enter `http://localhost:3000` in your browser.
 * Our API saves two resources to MongoDB: Cakes and Pies.
-To see our data, click the links provided on our page.
+To see our data, click the links provided on the splash page.

 The following methods are used for the paths listed: